alxdwa/portfolio-mar-19/README.md

 ### Tech Stack ###

 This portfolio was built using HTML5, CSS3 and JavaScript.
-In early versions, I employed jQuery to make for easy scripting of toggling and smooth scrolling, but later switched to using plain JavaScript to perform these functions.

 ## Design & Planning ##